-A guide to ice water swimming
+Guide to ice swimming

 The best part is that you are going outdoors and spending time in nature - taking full advantage of what winter has to offer!